icure/icure-kotlin-sdk/docs/PatientApi.md

 <a name="registerPatient"></a>
 # **registerPatient**
-> PatientRegistrationSuccessDto registerPatient(hcPartyId, groupId, patientDto, useShortToken)
+> PatientRegistrationSuccessDto registerPatient(hcPartyId, groupId, patientDto)

 Register a patient